Goof Bowyer

 Ernest J. "Goof" Bowyer (October 2, 1903 – May 19, 1988) was an American football and basketball coach and college athletics administrator.
 He served as the head football coach at Florida Southern College from 1931 to 1932.

 Early years

 Bowyer attended Gainesville High, playing football for J. Rex Farrior and winning a state title.
 He then attended Lakeland High School in 1923, where he was again quarterback of the Florida state champion team.

 University of Florida

 Bowyer attended the University of Florida.
 He played for coach Tom Sebring and Charlie Bachman's Florida Gators football teams from 1925 to 1928.
-He was captain of the freshman team his first year, and captain of the varsity in his senior season.
+He was captain of the freshman team in his first year, and captain of the varsity in his senior season.
 In 1927, he broke his leg against Georgia, and was elected captain one month later.
 Bowyer was one of the school's greatest ever senior captains, leading what was remembered by many sports commentators as the best Florida football team until at least the 1960s.